 Author, journalist, and broadcaster Leslie Garrett also writes “Addiction is nothing more than an attempt to self-medicate emotional pain.”

-On DAY 1 of Facing Addiction, I write, “Addiction is [secretly?] doing what you tell yourself not to.”
+I once defined addiction this way: “Addiction is [secretly?] doing what you tell yourself not to.”

 Let’s take a moment to consider that little word hidden in brackets: “secretly”